pmjones/php-styler/README-UPGRADE-FROM-0.16.md

 ## Configuration

 The `Config` constructor no longer accepts a `Styler` instance.
-It now accepts a `AFormat` instance that controls all formatting behavior.
+It now accepts an instance of `AFormat` that controls all formatting behavior.

 **Before (0.16.0):**